Oura Ring vs WHOOP vs Ultrahuman: Honest Comparison

 Activity and Strain Tracking

-Oura Ring is adequate for step counting and general activity but poor for workout tracking.
-It detected only 71% of strength training sessions automatically and has no real-time heart rate display during exercise.
-Ultrahuman Ring AIR fell between the two at 83% workout detection rate but lacks WHOOP's strain sophistication.
+Oura Ring is adequate for step counting and general activity but weaker for workout tracking, with no real-time heart rate display during exercise.
+Ultrahuman Ring AIR sits between the two but lacks WHOOP's strain sophistication.
+As a rule, the wrist strap is the better tool for active training and the rings are the better tools for passive, all-day-and-night recovery tracking.

 Comparison Table